Nebula-Modding/.github/profile/README.md

 ## Nebula-Modding

-Nebula is a group of (allegedly)enthusiastic java devs.
+Nebula is a group of (allegedly)enthusiastic devs.

 # Our Mods